 "Everyone wakes up five to seven times per night between finishing complete sleep cycles," says sleep expert Shelby Harris, PsyD, author of The Women's Guide to Overcoming Insomnia.
 "Each awakening is extremely brief in nature, and we fall right back asleep with amnesia for it."

-Furthermore, having two or three wake-ups that you actually remember is common, and NBD for your snooze time, so long as you're able to return to sleep relatively quickly.
-Age plays a factor here, Dr. Harris says, given that younger people tend to awaken once or twice a night briefly, whereas older people tend to have more "broken, shallow sleep."
+Or, at least, that's the way it's supposed to go.
+That said, experiencing two or three wake-ups that you actually remember is common and is generally NBD for your snooze time—so long as you're able to return to sleep relatively quickly, Dr. Harris adds.
+Age can play a factor here, given that younger people tend to awaken once or twice a night briefly, whereas older people tend to have more "broken, shallow sleep."

-No matter your age, what matters more than the number of times you wake up (and remember it) is the the duration—and if your mornings feel messed up as a result.
+No matter your age, though, what matters more than the number of times you wake up (and remember it) is the the duration of how long the disruption lasts—and whether your mornings feel messed up as a result.
 "You could awaken only twice at night, but if one awakening is for an hour many times a week, that’s likely a problem," Dr. Harris says.

-So, if you're feeling exhausted from your broken sleep and haven't been able to pinpoint a culprit, check out the top five Dr. Harris sees with her clients.
+So, if you're feeling exhausted from your broken sleep and haven't been able to pinpoint a culprit, check out the top five reasons for waking up in the middle of the night (beyond being part of a normal sleep-wake cycle) that Dr. Harris sees with her clients.
+And, as with any issue having to do with your personal health, seeking the advice of a medical professional may help you move forward effectively.

-Below, find 5 reasons you're waking up in the middle of the night (and what to do about each).
+Below, find 5 common reasons that might explain why you're waking up in the middle of the night (and what to do about each).

 2. Nature calling…a lot

-Ah yes, hell hath no bleary-eyed fury like having to drag your feet to the bathroom at 3 a.m.
+Hell hath no bleary-eyed fury like having to drag your feet to the bathroom at 3 a.m.
 If you see yourself making that crawl nightly and then find it hard to get back to sleep, try to hydrate mindfully.
 While good hydration can lead to a better night's sleep overall, Dr. Harris says to steer clear of fluids three hours before bedtime.
-Or, perhaps try to keep your anxiety in check, because it could be anxiety at play, not your beverage intake.
+Or perhaps, try to keep your anxiety in check, because it could be anxiety at play, not your beverage intake.

 3. Discomfort that leads to tossing and turning